OSInside/kiwi/doc/source/overview.rst

 Virtualization Technology
    Software simulated computer hardware.
 A virtual machine acts like a real computer, but is separated from the physical hardware.
-   Within this documentation the Qemu virtualization system is used.
+   Within this documentation the QEMU virtualization system is used.
+Another popular alternative is Virtualbox.

 System Requirements
 -------------------

 To use and run KIWI, you need:

 * A recent Linux distribution, see :ref:`supported-distributions` for details.
-  Alternatively a Linux distribution which supports the docker container system as it would be required when running KIWI in a container, see:
+Alternatively a Linux distribution which supports the docker container system, where KIWI can be run inside a container, see:
   :ref:`container-building`

 * Enough free disk space to build and store the image.
 We recommend a minimum of 10GB.

-* Python version 2.7, 3.4 or higher; as KIWI supports both Python versions, the information in this guide applies also to both packages, be it ``python3-kiwi`` or ``python2-kiwi``.
+* Python version 2.7, 3.4 or higher; as KIWI supports both Python versions, the information in this guide applies to both packages, be it ``python3-kiwi`` or ``python2-kiwi``.

 * Git (package ``git-core``) to clone a repository.